 We only paid roughly $80 extra for the room each night to upgrade to Club Level.

-Upon Arrival – Is it any different in Club Level?
+Upon Arrival – Is it any different with Club Level?

 I still had to queue at the regular check in desk in the main lobby (Jambo House lobby).
 The lobby area at Animal Kingdom lodge is huge and very attractive.
 I would have loved to have had the chance to spend some time sat there with a drink.